 Stories of people like them also have been created and popularized in poems and novels, which formed the entire world of Wuxia.

 Characteristics of Wuxia.

-Wuxia, from the beginning, is about the civilian class.
+Wuxia, from the beginning, is about the civilian class in real life.

 Whoever follows the Wuxia spirit would be respected as the hero or Xia, with no specific ceremonies nor rules, or social status requirements.

-Most Wuxia heroes and stories have strong nationalist spirits.
+Most Wuxia stories and heroes have strong nationalist spirits.

-Compared to Realism literature, Wuxia is more focused to praise the good sides of humanity, such as brotherhood, pure romance, faith, big love to mankind, etc.
+Compared to Realism literature, Wuxia is more focused to praise the good sides of humanity, such as brotherhood, pure romance, faith, big love for mankind, etc.

-Endings of Wuxia generally represent the rule which good and evil will always be rewarded, even though countless difficulties and sufferings are in the middle.
+The endings of Wuxia generally represent the rule that good and evil will always be rewarded, even though countless difficulties and sufferings are in the middle.

 Heroes in Wuxia, no matter how much they accomplished, would always end up living in Jianghu seclusively, instead of serving the royals.

 Wuxia heroes live outside of hierarchy and law, fight for justice and to protect good people, and always choose freedom over power and money.